Skip to Content Skip to Navigation

 Moog Music

 Bob Moog's company in Asheville, NC continues to bring innovative products and perfection in quality to electronic musicians everywhere, continuing Bob's incredible legacy.
+President Mike Adams really gets the big picture that Moog pioneered, and I respect the intelligence, innovation, and human warmth that permeates his company.
 I couldn't play my stuff without my Moogerfoogers.

 Waldorf Synthesizers

 This German company was almost out of the picture, but are back and bringing out a new line of gear.
-Their Microwave and Q synths sound better than almost every other synth out there, and I consider these my primary hardware synths.
+Their Microwave, Q, and Blofeld synths sound better than almost every other synth out there, and I consider these my primary hardware synths.

 Stick Enterprises